-Requirement Submission Method Pass No Grade Reported No Pass Attending Evaluation of Clerkship Student Attendings receive an automated email link connecting them to their assigned evaluation(s) within Medtrics, where they may access and submit the electronic form(s) directly Student may receive "Below Expectations" in up to one (1) subcategory.
-Overall categories must receive "Meets Expectations" or "Exceeds Expectations" rotation are met Receives two (2) or more "Below Expectations" within the subcategory sections.
-Receives comments that indicate below expectations of performance.
-See Unsatisfactory Clinical Performance above Student Evaluation of Clerkship Rotation Can be accessed and submitted electronically by students within the dashboard of their Medtrics profiles Completed 100% and uploaded by 11:59 pm the last day of the rotation Will be the conditional grade until all requirements of this rotation are met Failure to complete and upload within 14 days after the rotation ends Activity Log Submit via D2L Completed 100% and uploaded by 11:59 pm the last day of the rotation Will be the conditional grade until all requirements of this rotation are met Failure to complete and upload within 14 days after the rotation ends Mid Rotation Feedback Form NOT required for 2 Week Rotations Submit via Activity Log in D2L Must be Submitted by 11:59 pm the last day of the clerkship, should be completed by end of week two and dated no later than Wednesday of Week 3.
-Will be the conditional grade until all requirements of this rotation are met Failure to complete and upload within 14 days after the rotation ends
+Requirement Submission Method Pass No Grade Reported No Pass Attending Evaluation of Clerkship Student connecting them to their assigned evaluation(s) within Medtrics, where they may to one (1) subcategory gra Will be the conditional grade until all requirements of this rotation are met Receives two (2) or more "Below Expectations" within the subcategory sections.
+Receives comments that indicate below expectations of performance See Unsatisfactory Clinical Performance above Student Evaluation of Clerkship Rotation Can be accessed and submitted electronically by students within the dashboard of their Medtrics profiles Completed 100% by 11:59 pm the last day of the rotation Will be the conditional grade until all requirements of this rotation are met Failure to complete and submit within 14 days from the end of the rotation Student Activity Log Submit by the Dropbox in D2L Completed 100% and uploaded by 11:59 pm the last day of the rotation Will be the conditional grade until all requirements of this rotation are met Failure to complete and upload within 14 days after the rotation ends Mid Rotation Feedback Form Submit by the Dropbox in D2L it by the Dropbox in it by the Clerkship, should be completed by end of week 2 and dated no later than Wednesday of Week 3.
+Failure to complete and upload within 14 days after the rotation ends